Forensic biologists examining evidence using an alternate light source

 CODIS

-The Forensic Biology section is linked to the FBI CODIS (Combined DNA Index System) DNA database network comprised of local, state and national databases.
+The Forensic Biology section is linked to the FBI CODIS (Combined DNA Index System) DNA database network comprised of local, state, and national databases.
 The Forensic Biology section houses the local crime scene sample database for Westchester County.
-Through this network the Laboratory is able to take an unknown crime scene DNA profile and compare it to other unsolved cases throughout the county, state and country.
+Through this network, the Laboratory can take an unknown crime scene DNA profile and compare it to other unsolved cases throughout the county, state, and country.
 The same crime scene sample will also be compared against convicted offender databases.
 Links made using CODIS allows investigators from different jurisdictions working on serial-type cases to share important investigative information at an early stage.
 CODIS also maintains a dedicated database for unidentified human remains.

 Field Sampling

-In addition to providing state-of-the-art DNA technologies, the Forensic Biology section,, upon request by a police agency, will provide assistance in the detection and collection of biological evidence at a crime scene.
-The laboratory can dispatch personnel trained in the use of the alternate light sources and chemical enhancement techniques for the detection of blood and other biological materials that may contain DNA.
+In addition to providing state-of-the-art DNA technologies, the Forensic Biology section, upon request by a police agency, will assist in the detection and collection of biological evidence at a crime scene.
+The laboratory can dispatch personnel trained in the use of alternate light sources and chemical enhancement techniques for the detection of blood and other biological materials that may contain DNA.